evdokiakazakou/transcriptomics-pipeline/README.md

 This pipeline is based on project material from the **Proteomics and Functional Genomics** course,
-MSc program "Applied Bioinformatics",
+MSc program "Applied Bioinformatics", AUTH/IHU, Thessaloniki.
-International Hellenic University (IHU), Thessaloniki.

-Project designed by **Dr. Panagiotis Moulos**
+Project designed by **Dr. Panagiotis Moulos**.
-(Fleming Institute, moulos@fleming.gr).